-These Greek Yogurt Apple Streusel Muffins are a nutritious back-to-school snack.
-Each one is filled with natural whole grains and come in at 217 calories and 5 grams of protein!
+These tender, sweet and fluffy homemade Apple Muffins are made with Greek Yogurt.
+The irresistible spices, sweet streusel topping and tender apples make this one delicious yet healthy breakfast or snack.
+Each one is filled with nutritious whole grains and come in at 217 calories and 5 grams of protein!

-Hence this Healthy Greek Yogurt Apple Streusel Muffin Recipe I have to share with you today.
-They’re made with oats, whole grain flour, and fresh apple and come in at 2 grams of fiber and only 217 calories each.
+This Healthy Greek Yogurt Apple Streusel Muffin Recipe is made with oats, whole grain flour, and fresh apple.
+Each muffin comes in at 2 grams of fiber and only 217 calories each.
 Plus, I used Greek yogurt and eggs, which give each muffin 5 grams of protein!

 I tried changing everything from the leavener, oven temp, the amount of liquid, the amount of flour, and even switching the sweetener.